Mustfa-IT/MetadataTemplates/README.md

 ### External Templates File

 Templates are stored in a JSON file at `res://addons/metadata_templates/templates/templates.json` which can be version controlled with your project.
 The plugin automatically detects external changes to this file and reloads templates as needed.

+### Swappable Backends

+The plugin now supports a service-based architecture that allows you to:

+1. **Change Storage Backends**: By default, templates are stored in a local JSON file, but you can create and register custom backends for:
+   - Remote storage (database, cloud)
+   - Alternative formats
+   - Encrypted storage

+2. **Custom Serialization**: Choose or create serialization services to control how templates are stored:
+   - Default JSON serialization
+   - Custom formats (XML, YAML, etc)
+   - Compressed or encrypted storage

+3. **Validation Services**: Add optional validation rules for metadata:
+   - Ensure data consistency
+   - Enforce project-specific requirements
+   - Convert between formats

+For developers interested in extending these capabilities, see the Developer Guide.

 ### Template Management